jorgetavares89/user-auth-ms/README.md

-# User Token Authentication Java Microservice
+# User Authentication Java Microservice

 The User register microservice, a `Spring Boot` with a `Maria-DB` database responsible create a new `User` register and returns the self link using `Spring HATEOS`